Skip Ribbon Commands

 Managing score amendments

-When the due date for assessments has passed, student results that have been entered on VASS for that cycle will be locked.
-Any administrative errors in entering the results must be amended using a Score Amendment Sheet, which is generated through VASS.
-The completed Score Amendment Sheet must be signed by the principal or their delegate, and forwarded to Student Records and Results Unit with:
+Student results entered on VASS for that cycle will be locked.
+Any administrative errors in entering the results must be amended using an SAS, generated through VASS.
+The principal (or delegate) must sign the completed SAS, and email it to the Student Records and Results unit with:

 • a written explanation of the reason for the alteration to the score, signed by the principal